-Mexican tenor Eleazar Rodriguez has received acclaim on both sides of the Atlantic for his vibrant portrayals of leading roles in operas by Donizetti, Rossini, Mozart, Verdi and Wagner.
+Mexican tenor Eleazar Rodríguez has received acclaim for his vibrant portrayals of leading roles in operas by Donizetti, Rossini, Mozart, Verdi and Wagner.

-He earned a Bachelor of Music Degree from the San Francisco Conservatory of Music where he received the “Outstanding Achievement Award” in 2007 and 2010.
+Mr. Rodriguez earned a Bachelor of Music Degree from the San Francisco Conservatory of Music and studied with César Ulloa.
 He also holds a Music Diploma from the Escuela Superior de Musica de la Universidad Autonoma de Coahuila.
-Mr Rodriguez studied with César Ulloa.
 A native of Piedras Negras, Mexico, Eleazar Rodriguez is a recipient of the Placido Domingo voice scholarship given by Sociedad Internacional de Valores de Arte Mexicano, Mexico’s most renowned young artist programme.
 He is also a top prize winner in the Carlo Morelli National Competition in Mexico City.
-In 2011, he was a semi-finalist of the Neue Stimmen Competition in Germany.

 "Among Merolini already well-recognized, it proved to be a special night for Rodriguez, whose voice rang out in the 3,200-seat War Memorial Opera House, in a heartwarming “Quoi!
 Vous m’aimez?” from The Daughter of the Regiment."